Gossip in the Grain

-Gossip in the Grain is the singer-songwriter Ray LaMontagne's third album, released on October 14, 2008.
+Gossip in the Grain is the third studio album by American singer-songwriter Ray LaMontagne, released on October 14, 2008.
 It was produced by Ethan Johns and recorded in Box, England.
 Along with his band members, LaMontagne is also joined by the singer-songwriter Leona Naess on "A Falling Through" and "I Still Care for You".
 As commented on LaMontagne's website, the new album "proves to be his most creative and emotionally expansive collection to date".
-Up to May 9, 2009, the album had sold 238,435 copies in the US.